radwankakar/infrastructure/docs/how-we-work/determining-ssh-access.md

 ## Context

+When providing VPN and SSH access to the different application developers based on request, it is helpful to have a clear understanding of who should have what permission where so that we can consistently grant those permissions when needed.

 Currently, we grant SSH access to the engineers who ask for it for different machines.
 We want to formalize our process so we always use the same rationale to determine who gets what access.
-This decision tree should help folks determine whether they get SSH access to a machine.
+This decision tree should help folks determine whether requesters get SSH access to a machine.

 ## Who Gets Access